ProfessorManhattan/packer-ubuntu-desktop/CONTRIBUTING.md

 * **Minimal** and include no bloatware
 * **Compact** in size so people can download/provision their VM quicker
 * **Pretty** (e.g. the Plymouth loader should be installed so that the boot screen looks good)
-* ***Performant**
+* **Performant**

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](#getting-started)

 ## ➤ Getting Started

 This repository leverages Node.js to provide linting, auto-fixing, and streamline the commit process.
-With Node.js installed, you start up the project by running:
+With Node.js (version 12 or higher) installed, you can start up the project's development environment by running:

 ```
 npm i